davimber/aialignmentideas/humanwrittenideas.md

 They are each given information the other doesn't have.
 And the ability to take actions the other can't.
 The sequence of actions to get a reward requires sharing information and coordinating actions.
-Maybe one agent must take two succcessive actions, then the other take three, and then reward is given iff this occurs.
+Maybe one agent must take two successive actions, then the other take three, and then reward is given iff this occurs.
 While this game might encourage helpfulness and honesty, it doesn't necessarily encourage harmlessness.
 So, there might need to be options in the game the agents need to steer away from to get points.